Deogracias Villadolid

-Deogracias Villamin Villadolid is a Filipino biologist who specializes in fisheries science.
+Deogracias Villamin Villadolid was a Filipino biologist who specialized in fisheries science.
 He is known for introducing formal fisheries education in the Philippines as well as for pioneering tilapia aquaculture in the country.

 Early life and education

-Born to a middle-class family in Nasugbu, Batangas on March 22, 1896, Deogracias Villadolid attended the University of the Philippines College of Agriculture (UPCA) in Los Baños, Laguna where he earned three degrees; Bachelor of Agriculture (1919), Bachelor of Science in Agriculture (1923), and Master of Science in Agriculture (1923).
+Born to a middle-class family in Nasugbu, Batangas on March 22, 1896, Deogracias Villadolid attended the University of the Philippines College of Agriculture (UPCA) in Los Baños, Laguna where he earned three degrees; Bachelor of Agriculture (1919), Bachelor of Science in agriculture (1923), and Master of Science in agriculture (1923).

 Villadolid after attending UPCA went to the United States to attend Stanford University in Palo Alto, California, where he earned a doctorate in philosophy, a major in marine biology and a minor in aquatic botany in 1927.

 Career

 Upon returning to the Philippines after his studies in the United States, Villadolid was employed by UPCA as an instructor where he designed a course of instructions on biology of aquatic fauna and flora, particularly fishes, limnology, phycology and a general fisheries program.
 His contribution would later be adopted as part of the College of Agriculture's wider program.

 Villadolid was given a position at the then-newly formed Fish and Game Administration of the Department of Agriculture, where he had American ichthyologist Albert William Herre, known for his discovery of Pandaka pygmaea, as his colleague.